 Note that this exception does not apply to criminal acts causing death or bodily harm that

 Example: Chan tells his criminal defense lawyer, Mark, that he plans to try to “pay off” certain witnesses who will be testifying against him—and that, if the bribes don’t work, he will “whack” them.
 Mark did not violate the lawyer-client privilege by then reporting what Chan said—because he had reason to believe that Mark would kill or injure witnesses if he did not act.35

-In addition to the exceptions to the privilege discussed above, you can also waive—that is, eliminate—the lawyer-client privilege by voluntarily doing either of the following:
+In addition to the exceptions to the privilege we discussed above, you can also waive—that is, eliminate—the lawyer-client privilege by voluntarily doing either of the following:

 - Disclosing a significant part of the privileged communication between you and your lawyer to a third party, or

 - Consenting to the disclosure of that privileged communication by anyone else.36